longbridgeapp/rust-i18n/README.md

 rust-i18n supports two style of config file, and those versions will always be keeping.

 - `_version: 1` - Split each locale into difference files, it is useful when your project wants to split to translate work.
-- `_verison: 2` - Put all localized text into same file, it is easy to translate quickly by AI (e.g.: GitHub Copilot).
+- `_version: 2` - Put all localized text into same file, it is easy to translate quickly by AI (e.g.: GitHub Copilot).
 When you write original text, just press Enter key, then AI will suggest you the translation text for other languages.

 You can choose as you like.